Table Of Contents

 What’s the Problem?

-What is Similac?
+What is Similac Baby Formula?

-Similac (for "similar to lactation") is a brand of infant formula that was developed by Alfred Bosworth of Tufts University and marketed by Abbott Labs.
-The product is a manufactured food designed and marketed for feeding to babies and infants under 12 months of age, usually prepared for bottle-feeding or cup-feeding from powder (mixed with water) or liquid (with or without additional water).
+Similac (for “similar to lactation”) is a brand of infant formula products that was developed by Alfred Bosworth of Tufts University and marketed by Abbott Labs.
+The product is a manufactured food designed and marketed for feeding to preterm babies and premature infants under 12 months of age, usually prepared for bottle-feeding or cup-feeding from powder (mixed with water) or liquid (with or without additional water).

-Is Similac FDA Approved?
+Is Similac Baby Formula FDA Approved?

 - Similac Special Care

-- Human Milk-Based Fortifier
+- Human Milk Fortifier

 - Earth’s Best